 It will be very interesting to see what features Oppo decides to pack into the watch, in light of, for example, Huawei‚Äôs move away from Wear OS and Android on the back of its own HarmonyOS operating system.
 Oppo hasn‚Äôt had the same security issues as Huawei, but could see warning flags in the various issues plaguing its compatriot.

-Way back in 2015, there were rumors that we would see an Oppo smartwatch, but it never materialised.
+Way back in 2015, there were rumours that we would see an Oppo smartwatch, but it never materialised.
 Insiders who believed it was happening claimed the device was capable of fully charging in just five minutes.
 Oppo has been working on its own proprietary quick charging tech, so maybe it has something in store for its smartwatch on the battery front.

 On balance, we‚Äôd still assume that Oppo could go the Wear OS route, simply because this is already established platform.
 Though it could be looking at Google's struggles to compete with its rivals like Apple and Samsung as an opportunity to go with something it's built itself.